Long Tarmac Delay Plan

-For operations of our flights in airports of the United States of America, the Department of Transportation (DOT) specifies the care rule for delay on the tarmac called “TARMAC DELAY”.
-Aeromexico, in its operating plans, complies with each of the premises and time limits established in this rule (14 CFR 244), however the following exceptions might limit our service actions:
+For operations of our scheduled and public charter flights in airports of the United States of America, the Department of Transportation (DOT) specifies the care rule for delay on the tarmac called “TARMAC DELAY”.
+Aeromexico, in its operating plans, complies with each of the premises and time limits established in this rule (14 CFR 259.4), however the following exceptions might limit our service actions:

 - Safety reasons.